Illusive7Man/ObservableForms/README.md

 Form group aggregates controls found in the subtree of the selected element(s) into one object, with each control's name as the key.
 Name is either control's `name` attribute or one manually provided.<br/>
-Class of this object accepts a **type parameter** representing the model of the form group, which provides type checking when working with the controls and values.<br/>
+Class of this object accepts a **type parameter** representing the model of the form group, which provides static type checking when working with the controls and values.<br/>
-Type checking is also available in plain JavaScript no-build projects, as demonstrated in the [Demos](#demos).<br/><br/>
+<ins>Type checking is also available in plain JavaScript no-build projects, as demonstrated in the Demos.</ins><br/><br/>
-_Author's note: The best way to have full stack type checking is to find a tool that will generate TypeScript versions of your backend classes, and use those as type parameters of form groups.
+_Author's note: The best and easiest way to have type checking is to find a tool that will generate TypeScript versions of your backend classes, and use those as type parameters of form groups.
 Here's the one I use for .NET MVC, [link](https://www.nuget.org/packages/TypeScriptBuilder)._

 Some features of the FormGroup objects are:
-- The value is a JSON object of controls' names and values.
+- The value is a JSON object of child controls' names and values.
 - Controls can be added and removed from the group.
 - Validation
+- Custom controls as child controls
+- Web Components support

 ```typescript
 class MyForm {